SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-09-06-access-modifiers.markdown

 ## Object-private

-Scala's object-private *goes beyond private scope* to make fields and methods object-private, extending the level of privacy.
-A definition labelled `private[this]` is accessible only from within the same object that contains the definition.
+Scala's object-private *goes beyond private scope* to make fields and methods object-private, extending the level of privacy. **It's the most restrictive access**.

+Mark a method as object-private by placing the access modifier `private[this]` before the method declaration:

 ```scala
 private[this] def isMaxVal = true
 ```

+This makes the method accessible **only** from within the same object that contains the definition; other instances of the same class cannot access the method.

 Note that the other instances of the same class cannot access them: